Antiz96/arch-update/README.md

 In case you want/need to customize the `arch-update.desktop` file, copy it in a path that has a higher priority than the default installation path and modify it there (to ensure that your custom `arch-update.desktop` file supersedes the default one and that your modifications are not being overwritten on updates).

+This can be useful to force the `arch-update.desktop` file to launch `Arch-Update` within a specific terminal emulator for instance.
+**If clicking the systray applet does nothing for you**, please read [this chapter](#force-the desktop-file-to-run-with-a-specific-terminal-emulator).

 ### The systemd timer

 There is a systemd service (in `/usr/lib/systemd/user/arch-update.service` or in `/usr/local/lib/systemd/user/arch-update.service` if you installed `Arch-Update` [from source](#from-source)) that executes the `check` function when started (see the [Documentation](#documentation) chapter).